reyvaz/Rainfall_Variation/README.md

 <a href="http://nbviewer.jupyter.org/github/reyvaz/Rainfall_Variation/blob/master/rainfall_variation.ipynb" target="_blank">Click Here</a>
-to see the rendered Jupiter Notebook online (opens in nbviewer).
+to see the Notebook online in Jupyter nbviewer.

 ## Monthly Rainfall Variation (% deviation from annual averages 2000 - Sep 2017)

-#### Analyzing rainfall variation, Python Code and Data Files
+#### Analyzing rainfall variation, Python code and data files

-This repository contains a Jupiter Notebook and supporting data files aimed at analyzing rainfall variability.
+This repository contains a Jupyter Notebook and supporting data files for analyzing rainfall variability.

 The data comes from the U.S. National Oceanic and Atmospheric Administration's (NOAA)  Daily Summaries.
 It was retrieved on